AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 "I am.
 Care for a drink?"

 I shook my head.
 "No.  Thank you.
 I want to know what you have for sale.
 And is it real, my employer sent me to check it out."
-My employer sounded so wrong being that I wasn't being employed by him I was merely helping him out.
-Though he did promise me a reward.
-I think I was working for fucking vampires now.
-But this was what I did.
-I should charge him.
+My employer sounded so wrong.
+Working for a fucking vampire.

+I offered him my hand and he took it with trust completely unknown to him that was just the key I needed to make that connection.
+To see inside his head behind any natural shielding.
+If only it worked with Nox...

+Why was pretty boy in my head still.
+Sure James was cocky and con

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJQUXZFS2RHUWd1c1hZc1pmIjp7In
-N0YXJ0Ijo5NDksImVuZCI6OTUyLCJ0ZXh0IjoiYm95In19LCJj
+RleHQiOiJib3kiLCJzdGFydCI6OTQ5LCJlbmQiOjk1Mn19LCJj
 b21tZW50cyI6eyIxb0dRMkl4amxBak5pM1NSIjp7ImRpc2N1c3
 Npb25JZCI6IlBRdkVLZEdRZ3VzWFlzWmYiLCJzdWIiOiJnaDo0
 MjYwODU3MiIsInRleHQiOiJIZSBzaG91bGQgZG91YnQgaGltc2